 Meridians: Liver, Spleen, Bladder, Small Intestine

-Key TCM Actions & Medicinal Uses: Clears Toxins/Reduces Swelling: goiter, arthritis, neuralgias, breast lumps and tumors, eczema, skin dermatitis, ulcers wounds.
-Removes statis: abdominal distension, nausea, heavy feeling, moodiness, constipation.
-Liver Qi Stagation: breast lumps, tumors, acute mastitis, chronic benign and magliant lumps.
+Medicinal Uses: Goiter, arthritis, neuralgias, breast lumps and tumors, eczema, skin dermatitis, ulcers wounds, abdominal distension, nausea, heavy feeling, moodiness, constipation, breast lumps, tumors, acute mastitis, chronic benign and malignant lumps.
 Typically used both internally and externally to treat the above mentioned conditions.
 Considered drastically purgative.

 Flavors/Temps: Bitter, Pungent, Dry

 Caution: All parts of the plant are toxic with roots being the most toxic, stems and leaves are less toxic and the least toxic is the fruit.
 The raw berry is toxic.
 If cooked improperly the juice from the leaves can cause severe stomach cramping, diarrhea, vomiting, convulsions, death.
 Forbidden during pregnancy.